Binance Market Update (2022-09-12)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PHB, SNM, and GLM, up by 147%, 96%, and 51%, respectively.
+Market outperformers include LOOM, PHB, and STPT, up by 165%, 115%, and 62%, respectively.

 Top stories of the day: